sambacha/jsonlint/README.md

       --prune-comments             omit comments from the prettified output --strip-object-keys          strip quotes from object keys if possible (JSON5)
+      --enforce-double-quotes      surrounds all strings with double quotes --enforce-single-quotes      surrounds all strings with single quotes (JSON5)
+      --trim-trailing-commas       omit trailing commas from objects and arrays (JSON5)
       -v, --version                output the version number
       -h, --help                   output usage information